TERREMEMBER/znbase/docs/content/latest/explore/follower-reads/macos.md

 title: Explore follower reads on macOS
 headerTitle: Follower reads
 linkTitle: Follower reads
-description: Learn how you can use follower reads to lower read latencies in local YugabyteDB clusters on macOS.
+description: Learn how you can use follower reads to lower read latencies in local ZNbaseDB clusters on macOS.
 aliases:
   - /explore/tunable-reads/
   - /latest/explore/tunable-reads/